microsoft/archived-confidential-sidecar-containers/TECH-INFO.md

 # azmount and remotefs
-The encrypted filesystem sidecar container relies on two tools azmount and remotefs.
+The encrypted filesystem sidecar container relies on two tools: azmount and remotefs.

 ## remotefs
 This tool takes an argument such as this: